Ship of Destiny: Plot summary

 Althea and Brashen sail the mad liveship Paragon in hopes of retrieving Vivacia.
-Paragon arrives in Divvytown, and it is revealed that Paragon is the liveship Igrot the Terrible sailed.
+Paragon arrives in Divvytown and it is revealed that Paragon is the liveship Igrot the Terrible sailed.
 Kennit is a descendent of the Ludluck family who was bonded with Paragon and kept hostage on him.
 Paragon pursues Vivacia.
 Althea and Brashen plan to negotiate, but Kennit attacks Paragon with the serpents.
-He speaks with Paragon about their past agreement: they contrived that Paragon would absorb all of Kennit's memories of Igrot's abuse so that Kennit could start over.
+He speaks with Paragon about their past agreement: they contrived that Paragon would absorb all Kennit's memories of Igrot's abuse so that Kennit could start over.
 Paragon then attempted to sink himself, but eventually returned to Bingtown.
 Kennit believes he must erase his painful past by gaining all the power that Igrot had, so he orders Paragon to die again, sending the ship into a storm.
 Kennit then takes Althea hostage and attempts to manipulate her to join him.
 While she is drugged, Kennit rapes her.
 When Althea later manages to escape, her story is not believed even by Wintrow and the reawakened Vivacia, who trust that Kennit is doing good for the Pirate Isles.
 Only Etta realizes that Althea is telling the truth, creating a rift in her relationship with Kennit and eventually Wintrow's as well.

 Brashen manages to sail Paragon to safety.
 Despite still loving Kennit, Paragon decides he must confront the pirate again.
 Paragon allows Amber to carve him a new face, lessening his madness somewhat.
-He tells the crew where they can find Kennit's mother, whom they take hostage before pursuing Vivacia again.
+He tells the crew where they can find Kennit's mother, whom they take hostage along with Kyle (now mentally broken from his long-term isolation) before pursuing Vivacia again.

 Malta decides to secure the Satrap's life by having him ally with Kennit.
 They board Vivacia with the promise that Jaimaillia will recognize Kennit's kingship of the Pirate Isles, but they are soon attacked by Jamaillian and Chalcedean ships attempting to assassinate the Satrap.
 During the battle, Tintaglia arrives with Reyn, dropping him off before leading the serpents away.
 The Satrap is captured; Kennit attempts to take him back and is mortally wounded.
 Paragon arrives in time for Kennit to die on his deck so that Paragon absorbs his memories and becomes complete.
 Wintrow takes command of Vivacia's crew while Althea chooses to reunite with Brashen.
-Together, Paragon and Vivacia escape their attackers.
+Kyle is killed by an arrow barrage as Paragon and Althea escape their attackers.